 Enhancing job opportunities and supporting autistic employees in the workplace

 We're supporting autistic people seeking employment, those that are already in work, and university students.
 We work closely with government bodies, such as the Department of Health, Department of Work and Pensions, and local authorities.
 We also work in the third sector and local communities to help boost employment rates in autism.
 We developed an employment-specific profiling assessment service for autistic people, which assists the process of designing tailored support plans to ensure people on the autism spectrum can get – and keep – a job.

 Empowering people with learning disabilities

-This research examines talk about facilitating the choices and control of people with learning disabilities, power relations in interactions with people labelled as learning disabled and how the support staff /carer/parent identity and learning disabled identity are constructed in talk.
-Also, enabling therapeutic practices with people intellectual disabilities and their support networks, including practices that challenge disablism.
+This research examines talk about facilitating the choices and control of people with learning disabilities, power relations in interactions with people labelled as learning disabled and how the support staff/carer/parent identity and learning disabled identity are constructed in talk.
+We're enabling therapeutic practices with people with intellectual disabilities and their support networks, including practices that challenge disablism.

 Enhancing life in later years

-This research includes how to help partners who are the carers of their spouse with Alzheimer’s; ageing and perceptions of grumpiness; perceptions of ageing when living in care and techniques to aid memory of those with dementia.
+This research includes how to help partners who are the carers of their spouse with Alzheimer’s; perceptions of ageing when living in care and techniques to aid memory of those with dementia.

 Exploring techniques for enhancing wellbeing

 The use of mindfulness in eating regulation; the use of ‘self help’ books; how mobile phone apps aimed to improve mental health can influence wellbeing; our understanding of the ‘self’ (identity) and the some implications for well-being (including materialism and ‘rational choice’; money in intimate relationships; gender and household money management; identity and economic practices; national identity and its social psychological consequences).